pdjstone/furby-web-bluetooth/README.md

 The batteries may be low, try replacing them.
 Furby eats through batteries fairly rapidly.
 If you're spending extended period with FurBLE connected to a Furby, turn off the eyes (using the button in the Debug section) to save battery.

 #### Can I create my own DLC with custom animations/sounds?
 Yes, though it's not straightforward currently.
-Take a look at the ```demo.py``` script in our [Furby Python tools](https://github.com/ctxis/furby) repo for an example of how to do this.
+Make sure you read about the [DLC format](https://www.contextis.com/blog/dont-feed-them-after-midnight-reverse-engineering-the-furby-connect) and take a look at the ```demo.py``` script in our [Furby Python tools](https://github.com/ctxis/furby) repo for an example of how to do this.

 ## Troubleshooting tips
 Web Bluetooth in Chrome for Android can be a bit buggy occasionally.
 If the Furby doesn't show up in the list when you try to connect, try quitting Chrome, then disable and re-enable bluetooth on your phone.